Michael D. Coe: Debates

 Coe added qualified support to the "Cultura Madre" view of the Olmec as the "mother culture of Mesoamerican civilization".
-His use of information obtainable from looted Maya ceramics, brought criticism.
+His use of information obtainable from looted Maya ceramics attracted criticism.
 Some of Coe's work in the Olmec field came under scrutiny by two scholars of Pre-Columbian art.
-For example, his work on the Cascajal Block and on the Wrestler, was called into question.
+For example, his work on the Cascajal Block and on the Wrestler was called into question.

 The scholars disputed his claims and found his work inadequately supported by evidence.
 The Cascajal block was argued to have many features fully consistent with Olmec imagery.
 The same was said for the Wrestler.
 Their criticisms were based on what the other scholars considered poorly defined or undefined notions of Olmec iconography and of rulership.

 Personal life

-Coe married Sophie Dobzhansky in a Russian Orthodox ceremony in New York City on the 5th of June 1955.
+Coe married Sophie Dobzhansky in a Russian Orthodox ceremony in New York City on the June 5, 1955.
 They travelled and worked together extensively.
-In 1969 they bought Skyline Farm, in Heath, Massachusetts.
-They had five children—Nicholas, Andrew, Sarah, Peter, and Natalie.
-After Sophie Coe died of cancer in 1994, Coe went on to help complete her book The True History of Chocolate.
+In 1969, they bought Skyline Farm in Heath, Massachusetts.
+They had five children: Nicholas, Andrew, Sarah, Peter, and Natalie.

+After Sophie died of cancer in 1994, Michael helped complete her book, The True History of Chocolate.

+Death

+Coe died on September 25, 2019, in New Haven, Connecticut, at age 90.